vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 #### Create IPAM Profile in NSX Advanced Load Balancer and Attach to Cloud

 At this point, all the required networks related to Tanzu functionality are configured in NSX Advanced Load Balancer.
-NSX Advanced Load Balancer provides IPAM service for Tanzu Kubernetes Grid cluster VIP network and NSX ALB management network.
+NSX Advanced Load Balancer provides IPAM service for TKG Management VIP, TKG Workload VIP and NSX ALB management network.

 Complete the following steps to create an IPAM profile and once created, attach it to the NSX-T cloud created earlier.